Adventures in a Messy Life

 So, to practice what they learned in a way they wouldn’t be freaked out, I kicked them outside while I set up their surprise.
 And that’s how they spent most of their time outside.
 Staring at the door wondering when I was going to let them back in.
 I kid you not.

-Now when I did this for my super amazingly small preschoolers, I used all the blankets in the house, three child-sized folding tables* (which we don’t own any more, sadness), and a few of our dining room table chairs.
+Now when I did this for my super amazingly small preschoolers, I used all the blankets in the house, three child-sized folding tables* (which we don’t own anymore, sadness, Future Ticia 2023 wants to point out, we completely destroyed those tables we used them so much, and we even bought another one)), and a few of our dining room table chairs.
 Part of why I couldn’t do it with my ginormous children, they don’t fit under that super cute little table anymore to crawl, and our dining room table chairs are now rolling chairs, making it a little harder to create stable walls for our cave system.

 These giant monsters are not going to fit under that little kid’s table, not by a long shot.